Morgan, Montana

 Morgan is an unincorporated community in Phillips County, Montana, United States.

 Description

 Morgan is located at the Canada–United States border on U.S. Route 191, 44 mi north of Malta.

 In the footnotes of The Big Roads (2011) by Earl Swift, the author says that Morgan is the U.S. settlement farthest away (191.4 miles) from an Interstate highway.

+Climate

+According to the Köppen Climate Classification system, Morgan has a cold semi-arid climate, abbreviated "BSk" on climate maps.
+The hottest temperature recorded in Morgan was 103 F on August 6, 1983, while the coldest temperature recorded was -42 F on December 24, 1983.